mlhartme/stool/main/documentation.md

 Since stage commands operate on an arbitrary number of stages, you might want to specify what to do if the command fails on some stages.
 That's what `-fail` *mode* is for.

-Mode `normal` reports problems immediately and aborts execution, Stool does not try to invoke the command on remaining matching stages.
+Mode `normal` reports problems immediately and aborts execution, Stool does not try to get the command on remaining matching stages.
 This is the default.

 `after` reports problems after the command was invoked on all matching stages.